-Zagreb “eventual show” propose itself as synthesis of adaptability, self-organisation and co-operation.
-Four empty spaces to establish a fruitful substructure for culture, social activities, art and public life in general.
-Four specific approaches within a common framework to revitalise four different areas of Zagreb, each one with its own surrounding and its particular ‘way of being’.
+Zagreb’s “eventual show” proposes itself as a synthesis of adaptability, self-organization, and cooperation.
+There are four empty spaces to establish a fruitful substructure for culture, social activities, art, and public life.
+There are four specific approaches within a common framework to revitalize four different areas of Zagreb, each one with its own surrounding and its particular ‘way of being’.

-Temporary can’t necessarily be synonymous of low-quality if designed for and with people.
+Temporary can’t necessarily be synonymous with low-quality if designed for and with people.

-Temporary in space and time, precise in its organisation and development.
+Temporary in space and time, precise in its organization and development.

 Temporary as convertible functions and spaces but not as ephemeral architectural devices.

 ‘That could be the right bet over the future.’

 One huge, continuous, and public square is fragmented and articulated through a forest of white and slender pillars.

 A mix of scaled micro-architectural devices gives shape to an embracing and always different public open space where the citizen can find any kind